 Home learning can make an important contribution to a child’s progress at school.
 As well as reinforcing learning in the classroom, home learning helps children to develop the skills and attitudes they will need for successful independent lifelong learning.

 Home learning is set in-line with the school’s policy, with tasks planned to appropriately challenge all pupils.
 Weekly activities focus on reading and mathematical fluency using times tables to reinforce and consolidate skills taught.
 Holiday home learning may include an open ended task where pupils can gather and display information on a given theme in any way they wish.
 This home learning is celebrated once back in class.

 We are involved in multi-agency work to facilitate the delivery of additional needs through the work of our SENCO.
 Cirencester Primary is an inclusive school.
 We accept children with Education Health Care Plans in accordance with the SEN Code of Practice.
 We believe that all pupils deserve the right to a broad and balanced curriculum.
 The needs of children with English as an additional language are carefully considered.
 We aim to provide support to assist each child’s individual needs.

 We provide additional nurture support for children who require it.
-Our programme, which aims to support and develop the emotional well-being of children who may have been identified as vulnerable or require focused behaviour support is delivered by Teaching Assistants in our school.
+Our programme, which aims to support and develop the emotional well-being of children who may have been identified as vulnerable or require focused behaviour support is delivered by our Nurture Support worker in our school.